 The microbiome is the combination of all the organisms living in our body, or gut flora.
-Some of these organisms are good, and some not.
+Some of these organisms are healthy, and some not.
 Hundreds of different strains exist.
 The combination of strains in the gut is determined at birth.
 If the baby is born through the birth canal, baby will receive mom’s bacteria.
 Babies born through C-sections do not have the same benefit.
 They can be more prone to infections and food sensitivities, unless probiotics are supplemented.

 The healthy organisms in our gut produce vitamin K, which is essential for blood clotting, and some of our B vitamins.
 They also take part in digestion, repair the intestinal wall, and keep the harmful organism levels manageable.
 The levels of good organisms can be negatively affected by sugar, chlorine in water, low stomach acid, pesticides, antibiotics, allergenic foods, and artificial sweeteners.